-Citizenship is derived through the right of blood (jus sanguinis) if a person has a South Sudanese parent, grandparent, or great-grandparent on either the mother’s or the father’s side, or if a person is a member of one of the country’s indigenous ethnic communities.
+Citizenship is derived through the right of blood (jus sanguinis) if a person has a South Sudanese parent, grandparent, or great-grandparent on either parent’s side, or if a person is a member of one of the country’s Indigenous ethnic communities.
 Individuals also may derive citizenship through naturalization.
 Birth in the country is not sufficient to claim citizenship.
-While the country had a Nationality Act in place since independence, less than 10 percent of South Sudanese were believed to have obtained national identity documents.
+While the country had a Nationality Act in place since independence, fewer than 10 percent of South Sudanese were believed to have obtained national identity documents.
 There were no official statistics or estimates on statelessness; however, a survey by UNCHR estimated half a million persons were at risk of statelessness.
 The Nationality Act does not include any specific provisions for stateless persons, children whose parents are without nationality, or children born in the country who otherwise would be stateless.

 Section 6.
 Discrimination and Societal Abuses

-Rape and Domestic Violence: Conviction of rape is punishable by up to 14 years’ imprisonment and a monetary fine.
-The government did not effectively enforce the law, and rape was widespread.
-The law defines sexual intercourse within marriage as “not rape.”
+Rape and Domestic Violence: Conviction of rape is punishable by up to 14 years’ imprisonment and a fine.
+The government did not effectively enforce the law, and rape and other forms of sexual violence were widespread.
+The law defines forced or nonconsensual sexual intercourse within marriage as “not rape.”
 No information was available on the number of persons prosecuted, convicted, or punished for rape, and convictions of rape seldom were publicized.
 According to observers, sentences for persons convicted of rape were often less than the maximum.
-Rape and other forms of sexual violence remained widespread.
 Women and girls also faced the threat of rape while living in UN POC sites and IDP camps.

 The law does not prohibit domestic violence.
 Intimate partner violence against women, including spousal abuse, was common, although there were no reliable statistics on its prevalence.
 According to NGOs, some women reported that police tried to charge them when they attempted to file criminal complaints of rape or abuse.
 While not mandatory, police often told women they needed to complete an official report prior to receiving medical treatment.
 Families of rape survivors encouraged marriage to the rapist to avoid public shaming.

-Other Harmful Traditional Practices: The practice of girl compensation – compensating the family of a crime victim with a girl from the perpetrator’s family – occurred.
+Other Forms of Gender-based Violence: Instances of girl compensation – compensating the family of a crime victim with a girl from the perpetrator’s family – occurred.
 Survivors were generally between ages 11 and 15, did not attend school, and often were physically and sexually abused and used as servants by their captors.
 Local officials complained the absence of security and rule of law in many areas impeded efforts to curb the practice.
 Harmful dowry practices were also common.
 NGOs reported fathers often forced daughters, generally minors, to marry older men in exchange for cattle or money.